kkig/deno-auth/README.md

 # fresh project

-User name is currently hardcoded as 'deno' & 'land'.
+User name and pssword are currently hardcoded as 'deno' & 'land'.

 ### Usage